CRC Faculty Promotions Span Disciplines

 Michael Smith, ENG, promoted to associate professor of biomedical engineering with tenure

 Smith uses experimental and computational approaches to study the microenvironments that help define cells and tissues.
-He’s received many NSF grants, including a CAREER Award, as well as BU’s Innovation Career Development Professorship and ENG’s Early Career Research Excellence Award. *Professor Smith is also an affiliated faculty member of the Division of Materials Science and Engineering.
+He’s received many NSF grants, including a CAREER Award, as well as BU’s Innovation Career Development Professorship and ENG’s Early Career Research Excellence Award.

 Scott Seider, School of Education, promoted to associate professor of education with tenure